XWolfOverride/Pomodoro-Timer-GlassWare/README.md

  - Desinstalar
    - `adb uninstall es.xwolf.android.glass.pomodoro`

-## media
+## Media
-Sonidos sacados de pixabay.com
+- Sonidos sacados de pixabay.com
-Tomate de [www.svgrepo.com](https://www.svgrepo.com/svg/4433/tomato) y modificado
+- Tomate de [www.svgrepo.com](https://www.svgrepo.com/svg/4433/tomato) y modificado

 The application is in spanish.
 If you want to translate it to other language you can change easy the texts inside src/main/res/values/strings.xml